CiscoTestAutomation/unicon.plugins/docs/user_guide/services/iosxr.rst

 ^^^^^^^^

 The spitfire sub plugin supports all services provided by :doc `Common Services <generic_services>`.
-It currently doesnt support any of the DUAL RP Services .

 In addition to the common services spitfire also supports the following services